 Using elderberry at the first sign of illness, or even as a preventative measure during flu season, may help prevent or stop the flu.
 One study showed that elderberry was effective at preventing infection.
 Another study shows it had a “relatively strong effect.”
 Another study showed that patients using elderberry four times a day for five days had their symptoms relieved four days sooner than those taking placebo and needed less medication to cope with symptoms.

 Please read my full post all about elderberry for more information on its use, plus my elderberry syrup recipe, or amazing cold recipe (based on elderberry).
-You can find a bunch more recipes to keep your family healthy in my book, Healing With God’s Earthly Gifts.
+Don’t want a diy version?
+You can buy our elderberry tincture which is shelf stable and will last all season!

 Commercial blends, commonly known as “thieves” blends (Young Living Thieves or DoTERRA OnGuard; other companies make similar blends of cinnamon, clove, sweet orange, ) have been shown to kill the flu virus.
 Many mothers put a drop of diluted oil on their children’s feet before they leave the house in the morning, and many also diffuse it into the air.
 I usually diffuse.